-FALL SEMESTER -July 1 All Students SPRING SEMESTER - December 1 All Students
+SPRING SEMESTER - December 1 All Students

 Applications are accepted on a continuing basis throughout the year.
 However, since funds are limited, applicants are urged to file early and plan in advance.
-Financial aid is granted on a one-year basis; students must apply for assistance each year.
+Financial aid is

 A student may become a candidate for financial aid by completing the following: